OneIdentity/IdentityManager.PoSh/README.md

 The Identity Manager product DLLs
   * By default, the Powershell module with try to load all referenced DLLs from a valid Identity Manager client component installation.
 This is typically at the default path '```C:\Program Files\One Identity\One Identity Manager```'.

-  * An alternative method the referenced DLLs can be placed relative to the Powershell module.
-For a successful connection through the application server you need the following product DLLs:
+  * As an alternative method, the referenced DLLs can be placed relative to the Powershell module or you can specify a folder that contains all needed DLLs with paramater ```ProductFilePath```.

+  * For a successful connection through the application server you need the following product DLLs:

     * Newtonsoft.Json.dll
     * NLog.dll